oddityseeker/anonimusquestions/README.md

 bot for sending anonymous messages
 ## features:
-* using tags like $ your word to write to channels
+* using tags like $yourword to write to channels
 * resending all messages to the administrator
 * logging all events and messages